-During the evening, talk turned to the close historic ties and love of liberty that the two nations shared.
-Laboulaye noted that there was "a genuine flow of sympathy" between the two nations, and he called France and America, "the two sisters."
+During the evening. talk turned to the close historic ties and love of liberty the two nations shared.
+Laboulaye noted that there was "a genuine flow of sympathy" between the two nations and he called France and America, "the two sisters."

-As he continued speaking and reflecting on

-the centennial of

-American independence only

-11 years in the

-future, Laboulaye

-commented,

-"Wouldn't it be

-wonderful if

-people in France

-gave the United States a great monument as a lasting memorial to independence and thereby showed that the French government was also dedicated to the idea of human liberty?"
+As he continued speaking and reflecting on the centennial of American indepenthe future, Laboulave commented.
+"Wouldn't it be wonderful if people in France gave the United States a great monument as a lasting memorial to independence and thereby showed that the French government was also dedicated to the idea of human liberty?"

-Laboulaye's question struck a responsive chord in one of his guests, the eastern province of Alsace, France.
+Laboulaye's question struck a responsive chord in one of his guests, Frédéric-Auguste Bartholdi, a successful, 31-year-old sculptor from Colmar, a town in the eastern province of Alsace, France,

 Years later, recalling the dinner, Bartholdi wrote that Laboulaye's idea "interested me so deeply that it remained fixed in my memory."
-So was sown the fixed in my memory."
 So was sown the seed of inspiration that would become the Statue of Liberty.